2 Glowing Easter Eggs

 Kristina from Toddler Approved has a great idea for using vinegar and baking soda with food coloring which creates a bubbling “volcano effect” to dye the eggs!

-You can try this effect with any Easter egg kit or vinegar/food coloring dyeing set up you traditionally use… but before dyeing the eggs you wrap rubber bands around them first.
-Courtesy of Home-Ology.
+You can try this effect with any Easter egg kit or vinegar/food coloring dyeing set up you traditionally use, but before dyeing the eggs, you wrap rubber bands around them first.
+Courtesy of Home-Ology (site no longer operating).

 #5 Tie Dye Easter Eggs

-Spoonful shows us how to create tie dyed eggs… without the tieing!
+Spoonful (site no longer operating) shows us how to create tie-dyed eggs… without the tieing!
 It's super simple- done in a colander!